saheethao/CODERS/session0/06-hello-you/readme.md

 val = <variable-name>.nextDouble();
 System.out.println(val  + "!");
 ```
-The console will look like this
+The console will look like this.
+Ignore the (input).
+It is there to remind you of the input the user puts in.
 ```
 String please:
-hi
+hi (input)
 hi!
 int please:
-4
+4 (input)
 4!
 double please:
-5.505
+5.505 (input)
 5.505!
 ```